slowstone/leetcode/summary/sum.md

 ## Written in front
 https://leetcode.com/problems/combination-sum-iv/discuss/85120/C++-template-for-ALL-Combination-Problem-Set<br>
-Firstly, the Combination Sum 1 & 4 are similar, and Combination Sum 2 & 3 are similar !!!
-Combination Sum 3 is the special case of Combination Sum 2, and the Combination Sum 4 return the count while Combination Sum return all the combination ! k sum problem is a good extension for the combination sum problem, k-sum 1 is to return the count while k-sum 2 return all the possible results
+&emsp;Firstly, the Combination Sum 1 & 4 are similar, and Combination Sum 2 & 3 are similar !!!
+Combination Sum 3 is the special case of Combination Sum 2, and the Combination Sum 4 return the count while Combination Sum return all the combination!<br>
+&emsp;k sum problem is a good extension for the combination sum problem, k-sum 1 is to return the count while k-sum 2 return all the possible results
 ```
 1. DP: when solve the problem return the count